Guidelines for Black-and-White Halftones

-The guidelines below are for black-and-white halftones printing on Bookmobile's black-and-white printers: the Océ VarioPrint 6320.
+The guidelines below are for black-and-white halftones printing on Bookmobile’s black-and-white printers, which are Océ VarioPrint 6320s.
 For our 4-color printing, please see our Print Settings Files for Color Interiors and Covers.

 Please be sure your images are:

 - A minimum of 300 DPI